fuziontech/SomaFM/README.md

 ### Menu Options

 The right-click menu displays:
+- **Now Playing section** (when streaming):
+  - Current channel name
+  - Currently playing song with 🔍 icon (click to search)
+- **Channel list**:
   - All available SomaFM channels (sorted by popularity)
   - Current listener count in tooltips
   - Currently playing channel marked with a checkmark
+- **Controls**:
   - Play/Pause control for the current stream
   - Quit option

+### Song Search

+When a song is playing:
+1. Click on the song title in the menu
+2. Choose to search in:
+   - **Apple Music**: Opens in the Music app (or web if not installed)
+   - **YouTube**: Opens search results in your default browser

 ## Architecture